tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

-**All Powers That Result In Permanent Dot Loss:** With the exception of The Revelations of Eden directly above this entry, these powers now last One Year and One Day, and the Dot returns to the victim. <u>Instances of these powers are limited to the number of Dots the User has in Occult.
+**All Powers That Result In Permanent Dot Loss:** With the exception of The Revelations of Eden directly above this entry, these powers now last One Year and One Day, and the Dot returns to the victim.
+Instances of these powers are limited to the number of Dots the User has in Occult.

 Example: Meenee the Vampire has 5 Occult, and has taken away 1 Dot from Kim, 2 Dots from Allen, 1 Dot from Dan, and 1 Dot from Jerry.
 He has reached his limit and to use one of these powers on Karen he must sacrifice one of the other currently operating effects.
 He may choose which one with an act of Will and this does not require a roll or an action.
+<u>If a Being has more than one Power that results in Dot Loss, each power
+may be applied a number of times equal to their Occult.
+Thus, if Meenee the Vampire has 5 Occult, and two Dot Loss powers, he may apply 5 instances of both powers to run concurrently.</u>

 These powers leave behind arcane traces which may be tracked with Auspex or similar powers.
 The difficulty is 9 (7 for Thaumaturgical Sight) on a roll